 Ahead of our return to group training, Shiranamikai Karate members took photos of themselves with the theme ‘cherry blossom’.

-The aim was to create a montage to show how we could foster the spirit of togetherness despite being unable to meet up in person.
+The aim was to foster the spirit of togetherness by creating a montage despite being unable to meet up in person.

-The last year has shown us unprecedented challenges but we kept going, stayed in touch and continued training.
+The last year has shown us unprecedented challenges but we persevered, stayed in touch, and continued with training.

-Spring is a time for renewal, and the cherry blossom is indicative of this time of year.
-Now is our chance to move forward as we first resume our outdoor karate sessions, but also look ahead to what we can achieve together.
+Cherry blossom hails the start of spring and calls to mind a feeling of renewal.
+Now is our chance to move forward as we resume our outdoor karate sessions, and look ahead to what we can achieve together.

 Each year since 2009, we have enjoyed Japan Matsuri London, a cultural showcase for all the family, including: martial arts, food demonstrations, flower arranging, documentaries, theatre, music and dance.